tachiyomiorg/website/src/forks/README.md

 Maintained by [az4521](https://github.com/az4521) and [Syer10](https://github.com/jobobby04)
 :::

-TachiyomiAZ is a fork based off of **TachiyomiEH**, it has most features and fixes from Dev, and features from J2k.
-It has decided to keep the hamburger menu style of navigation, compared to the other forks that are moving to the new bottom nav style
+TachiyomiAZ is a fork based off of **TachiyomiEH**, it has most features and fixes from Dev, as well as features from J2k.
+It has decided to keep the hamburger menu style of navigation, compared to the other forks that are moving to the new bottom navigation style